Current Trainees

 Research Assistant

 Ms. Shon is a research assistant at the University of Michigan’s Institute for Firearm Injury Prevention.
-She is a sophomore pursuing a B.S. in Biology, Health, and Society.
-She aspires to embark on a pre-medical or pre-dental path, and believes that her interest and research assistance in public health, particularly in the domain of firearms, will help her provide the utmost care, patience, and understanding to any future patients.
+She is a junior pursuing a B.S. in Public Health.
+She aspires to be a physician assistant (PA), and believes that her interest and research assistance in public health, particularly in the domain of firearms, will help her provide the utmost care, patience, and understanding to any future patients.

 Alex Swirsky